 ABSTRACT

 This research intended to estimate the combining ability (GCA and SCA) and gene action among 10 female and 4 male wheat genotypes and their 40 F1 hybrids, using a line × tester mating design.
 The experiment was conducted in RBD with three replications at Baba Raghubar Das Post Graduate College during the 2021-2022 rabi season.
 The study assessed key agronomic traits, including plant height, days to flowering, biological yield, and grain yield.
-The analysis of variance for almost all the traits under varied significantly and indicating that both additive and non-additive genetic effects is present.
+The analysis of variance for almost all the traits under varied significantly and indicating that both additive and non-additive genetic effects are present.
 GCA effects showed AAIDUWL-5 and AAIDUWL-7 as top combiners for yield-related traits, while SCA effects indicated promising hybrid combinations like AAIDUWL-9 × AAIDUWL-13 for grain yield.
 These results provide insights for the strategic selection of parents and hybrids to enhance wheat breeding programs.

 Keywords: Wheat genotypes, Hybrid, Combining ability, Cross combination